caiquegiovannini/vuttr-v2/README.md

 ## 📝 About The Project

 Are you tired of missing an awesome tool that you found on the web because you didn't write it down?
 Your problems are over!
-The Very Useful Tools To Remember app (or simply VUTTR) came to to make your life easier by providing a simple but efficient way to keep your favorite tools organized and always at hand.
+The Very Useful Tools To Remember app (or simply VUTTR) came to make your life easier by providing a simple but efficient way to keep your favorite tools organized and always at hand.

 Here's how:
 * Add a short description and categorize the tools with tags
-* Find the a specific tool filtering by title or tag (the second will beavailable soon)
+* Find the a specific tool filtering by title or tag (the second will be available soon)

 ### Built With